 What Trees Does Chaga Grow On

-When going into the forest, keep in mind that Chaga grows typically on birch trees (all species), but it is also found on elm, beech and hornbeam.
-Chaga typically grows between 2 and 10 feet from the ground.
+Chaga grows typically on birch trees (all species), but it is also found on elm, beech and hornbeam.
+It typically grows between 2 and 10 feet from the ground.
 Chaga is parasitic on birch and eventually kills the host tree.

 What Color Is Chaga?